employees working on their computers

 This ratio helps organizations balance expenses and ensure that staffing costs align with revenue and profitability goals.

-HR Staff to Employee Ratio = Total HR Staff / Total Employees
+HR to Employee Ratio = HR Employees / Total Employees

-A lower ratio might indicate under-resourced HR, while a higher ratio could suggest inefficiencies in HR processes.
+A lower percentage may indicate an under-resourced HR function, while a higher percentage could suggest inefficiencies in HR processes.

 6. Management to Staff Ratio